Easy Greek Salad Recipe

+- Chickpeas.
 The chickpeas make this salad nice and hearty, and also add some protein.
 They can be omitted or substituted with white beans if you don’t have any on hand.

 How to make this recipe

-When you’re ready to serve, place all of the ingredients for this chickpea Greek salad in a big salad bowl and toss with the desired amount of dressing.
+When you’re ready to serve, place all of the ingredients for this chickpea Greek salad in a big salad bowl and toss with enough dressing to coat.

 - The dressing may be made in advance and stored in the fridge in an air tight container.

-- For best results, toss the salad right before serving to prevent the lettuce from wilting.
+- For best results, toss the Greek salad right before serving to prevent the lettuce from wilting.

-- I like to have my lettuce and other components chopped ahead of time when I’m entertaining.
+- Pro tip: I like to have my lettuce and other components chopped ahead of time when I’m entertaining.
 I place the prepped lettuce in the salad bowl and keep the other components in prep bowls until I’m ready to toss and serve the salad.